MDeekshit/workshop-building-end-to-end-application-aws-amplify-react/full-stack-project.md

 ### Initialize a new backend

 With the app running, it's time to set up Amplify and create the backend services to support the app.
-Open a new terminal (alt + T), from the `aws-amplify-faqs` directory, run:
+Open a new terminal (alt + T), and run the below commands.

+    cd aws-amplify-faqs

+**Note: Make sure you run the below command from app root directory (aws-amplify-faqs)**

     amplify init